-Although no new biomethane sites have been connected since 2019, increases in the capacity at a site in 2020 saw annual capacity for the 19 connected sites rise from 1.5TWh to 1.82TWh - enough to heat around 151,000 domestic properties, or up to 750,000 where hybrid heating systems are deployed.
-We have received 11 enquiries in the last 12 months, indicating continued interest in this area.
+We connected our 20th biomethane site in March 2022 which increases the annual connected capacity from 1.82TWh to 1.88TWh - enough to heat around 156,000 domestic properties, or up to 780,000 where hybrid heating systems are deployed.
+We have received 30 enquiries in the last 12 months which is 19 more than the previous year, indicating an increase of interest in this area.

-We currently have 6 further sites that have booked network capacity, offering an additional 0.37TWh annual capacity - enough to heat another 31,000 domestic homes.
+We currently have 6 further sites that have booked network capacity, offering an additional 0.41TWh annual capacity which is enough to heat another 34,000 domestic homes.

-We are on track to connect the first BioSNG plant in Swindon in 2021, this site will produce synthetic natural gas from a feedstock of residual household waste.
+We are expecting to connect the first BioSNG plant in Swindon by the end of 2022 or early 2023, this site will produce synthetic natural gas from a feedstock of residual household waste.
 It will include up to 1% hydrogen, for which we have successfully secured an exemption to Gas Safety (Management) Regulations from the Health and Safety Executive.